10 Signs of Chemical Submission and How to Protect Your Safety at Night

 Memory gaps or partial amnesia

-A person may no longer remember part of the evening, a journey, a meeting, a sexual encounter, a conversation, or an entire period.
+A person may no longer remember part of the evening, a journey, a meeting, a sexual encounter, an exchange, or an entire period.
 Memories may return in fragments or remain completely absent.

-Unusual fatigue, a sudden desire to sleep, an inability to stay awake, or an intense slowing down can be warning signs, especially if the person had consumed little or does not understand this change.
+Unusual fatigue, sudden sleepiness, inability to stay awake, or intense slowing down can be warning signs, especially if the person had little to no consumption or does not understand this change.

 Balance disorders